crmcarecloud/api-php-client/docs/Api/OrdersApi.md

 $sort_field = "sort_field_example"; // string | Name of the sorting parameter.
 You can sort by any of the first level parameters from the resource response. *Response is sorted by the specified field.*
 $sort_direction = "sort_direction_example"; // string | Direction of sorting the response list.
 $customer_id = "customer_id_example"; // string | The unique ID of the customer.
-$state = 56; // int | State of the customer. *Possible values are: 0 - deleted / 1 - active / 2 - non active*
+$state = 56; // int | State of the resource. *Possible values are: 0 - deleted / 1 - active / 2 - non active*

 try {
     $result = $apiInstance->getOrders($accept_language, $count, $offset, $sort_field, $sort_direction, $customer_id, $state);